ronakjindal10/c2uphotographer1/README.md

 11. Show last photo uploaded with file name and time
 12. Log Photo Processor logs to the screen.
 Currently, it's only shown on Android studio logcats.
-12. Stop retrying upload of failed photos after a while
-13. Implement Work Manager to make the app processes more resilient
+12. Stop retrying upload of failed photos after a while ~~13.
+Implement Foreground service to make the app processes more resilient~~ Need to test how resilient the service is